LazaroOnline/FortiConnect/docs/DevelopersGuide.md

 ## Developer Software
 - Visual Studio 2026 (or higher)
-- Windows (on Mac or Linux it may work except for the FortiClient automation part that uses WinForms)
+- Windows (on Mac or Linux it may work except for the FortiClient UI automation part that uses Windos APIs to send keys)
 - DotNet 10.0 SDK ([url](https://dotnet.microsoft.com/download))

 ## Dependencies
 - [(Avalonia-UI)](https://avaloniaui.net): Cross platform UI.
-- WinForms: to automate the FortiClient UI.
+- Windows API: to automate the FortiClient UI keystrokes.

 ## How to debug